friendlyfiregame/friendlyfiregame/README.md

 * Run `npm start` and point your browser to <http://localhost:8000/>.
 The browser automatically reloads the game when changes are detected (You still need to run the compiler in watch mode in VS Code or on the CLI to receive code changes).
-* If you already have a local webserver you can simply open the `index.html` file in the project folder in your browser.
+* If you already have a local web server you can simply open the `index.html` file in the project folder in your browser.
 This only works with a http(s) URL, not with a file URL.
 * Run `npm run dist` to package the game into the `dist` folder.
 Open the `dist/index.html` in your browser to run the game.
 To publish the game simply copy the contents of the `dist` folder to a